I have a Behringer Eurorack MX2004A mixer that will be used for

 it going into the main mix.
 The Insert jacks can do this, but they are

 pre-Eq.
 That is, the signal comes to the Insert jack before

 going through the Equalizer.
 I wanted post-Eq Inserts.

 Other people have done similar modifications, converting Inserts into post-Eq Outputs, but I also wanted to maintain the possibility of injecting an audio signal back into the mixer.
 Using four channels as mic preamps/equalizers only leaves the AUX/Pan/Fader sections free to be used e.g. as two extra stereo input channels—albeit without Eq.
 Thus I wanted to keep the Insert as an Insert, not change it to an Output only.

-Thus: Modify the mixer my own way. :) I had already performed a custom modification on my Eurorack UB502 mixer to change the way its headphone volume control works.
+Thus: Modify the mixer my own way. :) I had already performed a custom modification on my Eurorack UB502 mixer to change the way its headphone volume control works (and later I did that same mod to my t.Mix MIX802).
 This mod turned out to be quite simple as well, requiring very few parts (two capacitors and one resistor per channel), but it did require major disassembly and reassembly of the mixer, which was not an easy task!

 This (much simplified) block diagram shows how a mono input channel is wired

 in the MX2004A.
 Note that AUX1 is switch-selectable as pre- or

 post-Fader (shown pre-Fader here), whereas AUX2 is usually hard-wired